 I get frustrated with my finances because I want a quick fix to my student loans and my whole life.

-I think of all the work I’m doing for my businesses, remember that most of the money I earn will go towards paying off my loans, wonder what the hell I’m doing with my life, buy a plane ticket to some foreign country, party, come back and moan that I’ve all this debt, zero savings or investments.
+I think of all the work I’m doing for my businesses, remember that most of the money I earn will go towards paying off my loans, wonder what the hell I’m doing with my life and get into victim mode.

 My frustration stems from my refusal to face reality as it is.

 I want a different financial reality because I hate the one I have right now even though I consistently choose it.